Tennis Elbow: Causes, Prevention, Treatment & Brace Placement

 Tennis Elbow Treatment

-• Physical Therapy: A physical therapist can show you exercises to strengthen the muscles, improve flexibility, and promote healing
+- Physical Therapy and/or Chiropractic Care: A physical therapist can show you exercises to strengthen the muscles, improve flexibility, and promote healing.
+Chiropractic care and adjustments can help by reducing pain, swelling, muscle spasms, properly aligning the elbow joints if necessary, and more.

 Serola Gel Arc Elbow Brace: A Partner in Recovery